 David S. Iannucci has served in the Administration of Prince George’s County Executive Rushern Baker as the Assistant Deputy Chief Administrative Officer for Economic Development since 2011.
 In that position, he directly oversees the activities of Prince George’s County Economic Development Corporation, FSC First, and the Conference and Visitors Bureau.
 Mr. Iannucci plays a prominent role on the County’s key projects such as the pursuit of the U.S. Federal Bureau of Investigation headquarters, a new Regional Medical Center, and the Purple Line, working to retain and support the County’s existing business community, and oversight of the County Executive’s $50 million Economic Development Incentive Fund.
 In his 40 year career, Mr. Iannucci has served in many positions within state and local government.
 His previous positions include Secretary of the Maryland Department of Business and Economic Development, Executive Director of the Baltimore County Department of Economic Development, and under former Maryland Governor William Donald Schaefer, Chief Legislative Officer.
 Mr. Iannucci is a 1979 graduate of the University of Maryland College Park.
 David S. Iannucci is also a former President of the Maryland Economic Development Association and is a member of the MEDA Hall of Fame.
 A long-time resident of Prince George’s County, he resides in Bowie with his wife and daughter.

 Mr. Venezia has held marketing, research, and managerial positions for three different county economic development offices in Maryland.
-From 1991 to 1994 he served as Director of the Cecil County Office of Economic Development during which time he led the effort to develop the county’s first economic development strategic plan.
+He served as Director of the Cecil County Office of Economic Development during which time he led the effort to develop the county’s first economic development strategic plan.
 He also served as Research Manager for PECO Energy Company of Philadelphia, one of the country’s largest electric utilities.

 Mr. Venezia earned his Certified Economic Developer designation in 1988.
 He earned a Bachelor of Science degree in Business Administration with a second major in Economics from the University of Delaware.